What is the difference between Sentiment and NPS?

 The guest sentiment score is designed to give you a single value to judge how happy your guests are overall.

 It is produced by an algorithm that uses a combination of the dish scores, NPS results, and any other guest experience/service questions.
 This algorithm is always evolving, but essentially you require a majority of positive dish reviews, and guest experience answers to score positively and the opposite is true if you have a majority of negative responses.
-The score is currently heavily weighed in favor of NPS when that is available.
+The score is currently heavily weighed in favour of NPS when that is available.

 The guest sentiment score produces a positive (1), a neutral (0), or a negative (-1) for each guest.
 Then the overall score is calculated as a percentage of happy guests compared to unhappy guests.